 We would like to introduce you to the Huish 30, a recipe for success at College.

 You core Study Programme will consist of 13 hours of lessons spread across Monday – Friday (4 lessons a week per subject).
 You will be registered at the start of each lesson and the rest of your time is free for you to organise.

 Using your time productively is an important life skill that will benefit you far beyond your time at Huish.
 We advise all students to follow the Huish 30 guide.
 It is highly recommended you participate in 15 hours further study outside of the classroom.

 There are many ways we can support you become an independent learner.
 You will find fully equipped study spaces around the College including the Learning Centre where our helpful staff are always on hand to answer your queries.
 We also offer plenty of Student Support if you would like additional guidance.

 It’s very important you make time for your wellbeing and there are plenty of new opportunities to develop yourself and just have fun at Huish!
 Make the most of your time here and get involved with an Enrichment activity or other personal interest for 2 hours each week.
 Alongside your core Study Programme you can also opt to study an additional qualification.
 If you have any queries about what you can add to your Study Programme we would be happy to provide some guidance following your application.

 If you are thinking of studying at Huish, watch the film below for guidance about selecting your course or Apprenticeship and your next steps.
 Further information on the application process is available here.

-For a Level 3 Study Programme you need to achieve five GCSEs at C/4 grade or above including Mathematics and English Language.
+For a Level 3 Study Programme you need to achieve five GCSEs at C/4 grade or above including Mathematics and English Language or Literature.
 For some courses there may be additional requirements (please refer to the individual course page for details).